Copycat Panera Broccoli Cheddar Soup

 - 1/2 stick unsalted butter, high-quality

 - 1/2 medium yellow onion, finely diced

 - 2 cups half and half, See Notes

 - 3 cups chicken broth

-- 2 1/2 cups grated cheddar cheese about 8 ounces
+- 2 1/2 cups sharp cheddar cheese, about 8 ounces

 - Salt and pepper to taste

-- Add the carrots and broccoli to the soup and let the mixture simmer until the vegetables are very tender.
+- Reduce the heat to medium.
+Add the carrots and broccoli to the soup and let the mixture simmer until the vegetables are very tender.
 Stir occasionally as it cooks.

 - Turn off the heat and place the pot on a cool burner.
 Allow the base to cool for 5 minutes.

 - Sprinkle the remaining 1 Tablespoon of flour over the shredded cheese.